-If you discover an abandoned well, DEP is available to ensure that it has been properly identified and that any potential environmental, health and safety issues are addressed, as resources allow.
-You can contact DEP by calling one of the Oil and Gas District offices at Meadville District Office: 814.332.6860
+If you discover an abandoned well, DEP is available to ensure that it has been properly identified and that any potential environmental, health and safety issues are addressed.
+The Northwest office contact is 814.332.6860.

 Lee highlights Pennsylvania’s abandoned gas wells problem March 28, 2024